 Live what you love

-If you are creative, enjoy the constantly evolving food service industry, work well with people, and have a love of food, the Lakeshore Culinary Institute may be the best place to launch your career.
+If you are creative, enjoy the constantly evolving food service industry, work well with people, and have a love of food, Lakeshore Technical College may be the best place to launch your career.
 Graduates of the program become chefs, independent restaurateurs, bakers or pastry chefs, sales staff for the food industry, food service managers, and corporate chefs.
-The program is offered at Sheboygan’s Riverfront in a working restaurant setting.
-Students enjoy class sizes of 12 and rapid progression to graduation through four consecutive 15-week semesters.
+Students learn and develop their skills in a newly constructed commercial kitchen custom-designed for educational purposes.
+They enjoy class sizes of 12 and rapid progression to graduation through four consecutive 15-week semesters.
 The program is rich with practical experience in American regional and international cuisines.
 Courses are offered in traditional and blended delivery.
 The program requires day, evening, and some Saturday hours.

 Culinary Arts Technical Diploma